ayesha-m96/DSATermProject2025/README.md

 ## Alcohol Fatalities vs. Excessive Drinking (2022)

 This scatter plot explores the relationship between the percentage of adults reporting excessive drinking and the percentage of fatal car accidents involving alcohol across U.S. states in 2022.
-Even though this is a more straightforward comparison, its still important to confirm that the correlation between these two fcators exists.
+Even though this is a more straightforward comparison, its still important to confirm that the correlation between these two factors exists.

 ![Alcohol Fatalities vs Excessive Drinking (2022)](https://github.com/user-attachments/assets/954e7ef2-5d8a-4acd-8a24-e3811fdc5c3a)